-Q. I already approved a Direct Placement applicant.
+Q. I already approved a Self Placement applicant.
 Why is he or she still listed as "On Review”?

-A. Pre-Placed applicants remain "On Review" until their applications are complete.
+A. Self Placed applicants remain "On Review" until their applications are complete.
 For a list of items that your applicant is missing, please click on his or her name.